rodolfoinfantini/function-graph/README.md

 # function-graph

 # [Click here to try it!](https://sirvorak.github.io/function-graph/)
 It generates the graph of the given math function.
-Using a self made graph *"engine"*.
+Using a self-made graph *"engine"*.

 ## Operations you can use:
 -   sqrt()